 In 2023, signs of slowing inflation coupled with a strong labor market contributed to a rebound in financial markets despite banking system volatility as recession fears receded in anticipation that interest rates may not rise as much as previously expected.
-After strong gains in the first half of 2023, most financial markets posted negative returns in the quarter ended September 30, 2023 over concerns of a sustained period of higher interest rates and slowing economic growth.
+For calendar 2023, most financial markets posted positive returns, despite ongoing concerns of a sustained period of higher interest rates, slowing economic growth and moderated job gains.

-We are continuing to closely monitor developments related to inflation, rising interest rates, the ongoing Russia-Ukraine conflict, banking system volatility and the Israel-Hamas conflict, and to assess the impact on financial markets and on our business.
+We are continuing to closely monitor developments related to inflation, rising interest rates, the ongoing Russia-Ukraine conflict, banking system volatility, the Israel-Hamas conflict and the geopolitical responses thereto, and to assess the impact on financial markets and on our business.
 Our results and the overall industry results have been and may continue to be adversely affected by slowdowns in fundraising activity and the pace of capital deployment, which have resulted in, and may continue to result in, delayed or decreased management fees.
 Further, fund managers have been unable or less able to exit existing investments profitably.
 Such conditions have resulted in, and may continue to result in, delayed or decreased performance fee revenues.
 It is currently not possible to predict the ultimate effects of these events on the financial markets, overall economy and our condensed consolidated financial statements.
 See "Risk Factors-Risks Related to Our Industry-Difficult or volatile market and political conditions can adversely affect our business by reducing the market value of the assets we manage, causing our clients to reduce their investments in private markets, reducing the number of high-quality investment managers with whom we may invest, and reducing the ability of our funds to raise or deploy capital" and "Risk Factors-Banking system volatility may adversely affect the results and financial condition of the StepStone Funds or StepStone generally" included in our annual report on Form 10-K for the fiscal year ended March 31, 2023.